AutoJenny/blog/docs/database/README.md

 # Database Documentation

 ## Overview
-The blog uses PostgreSQL with SQLAlchemy ORM for data storage.
+The blog uses PostgreSQL with SQLAlchemy ORM for data storage in all environments.
 The schema is designed around content management, LLM integration, and media handling.
-SQLite is used only in the test environment.

 ## Core Models